raisrasyiid/raisrasyiid/README.md

 ### Hi there 👋

-# 💫 About Me:
+# 🙋‍♂️ About Me:
 🌱 I’m currently learning Laravel<br>💬 Ask me about PHP<br>📫 How to reach me raisrasyiid01@gmail.com<br>
-If you're interested in getting to know me, please follow me on [Linkedin](https://www.linkedin.com/in/ahmadalmachzumi-rr/). <br>
+If you're interested in getting to know me, please follow me on [Linkedin](https://www.linkedin.com/in/ahmadalmachzumi-rr/).<br><br>
-You can preview my portfolio on https://raisrasyiid.github.io/new_portfolio/.
+📝You can preview my portfolio on https://raisrasyiid.github.io/new_portfolio/.

 <br>